DeutscheSoft/aux-widgets/doc/docs/Rendering.md

   not be easily done by completely disabling the application, since the application logic might need to continue running.

-toolkit furthermore employs a technique which we will explain below.
+AUX furthermore employs a technique which we will explain below.
 We call this technique **DOM scheduling**.

 The run time performance of code operating on the DOM tree can be substantially